Chinachu/Mirakurun/.github/CONTRIBUTING.md

 npm run debug.win32
 ```

-If you've any questions, please ask on Slack.
+If you've any questions, please ask on Discord.